I3EM/QEM2022-Advanced-Scripting-Practical/src/5-installing-scripts/part_3.md

 ## Installing the Mystery Unswap

 If you did not already, download the <a href="../dmscripts/mystery_unswap.s" download>library file</a>.
-Then install it *as a script*, following the explanations from the previous section.
+Then install it *as a library*, following the explanations from the previous section.

 You may then use it with the following line: